Use AI to Explain a Hard Concept: 5 Angles That Actually Land

 3. Historical context — who developed it, what problem it solved, what came before

-4. A fully worked example — pick a non-trivial one
+4. A fully worked, non-trivial example

 5. The most common misconception, and what is actually true